ibm-cloud-solutions/hubot-ibmcloud-cognitive-lib/README.md

 1. `NLCManager.classify(text)`
 	- Returns the Watson NLC classification information for the given statement.
 This includes information such as the top className and an array of potential className matches along with a confidence level and score.

-### Parameter Processing related functions (ParamManager)

-These are functions used to pull parameter values from a statement using the parameter definition.

-1. `ParamManager.getParameters(className, statement, classParameters)`
-	- Process the given statement using the given class parameter definitions to obtain parameter values.
-A map object is returned with parameter-name / parameter-value pairs.
-If the parameter value could not be found, the parameter-name is not in the map.

 ## License